Phoenix Rising FC: Broadcasting

 KASW-61, The CW affiliate in Phoenix, signed a deal to broadcast Phoenix Rising games including every USL Championship match home and away, starting in 2019.
 Josh Eastern did play-by-play and Devon Kerr provided analysis.
 The Rising Halftime Show was produced by KASW's sister station KNXV-15 and was hosted by Craig Fouhy.
 This arrangement lasted until 2021.

 Games are also streamed live on ESPN+.

 Arizona Sports 98.7 FM is the radio / digital station for Rising FC broadcasts.
 LA Mejor 106.5 FM & 1400 AM is the Spanish broadcaster for Rising FC matches.

 On March 3, 2022, Rising FC signed an agreement with Bally Sports Arizona to broadcast 32 of 34 regular-season games for the 2022 season.
 There will be in-depth coverage of the team on Bally's social media platforms.

 On January 25, 2023, Rising FC signed a three-year deal for television rights with Gray Television via Arizona's Family Sports.
+In October, 2025 Rising signed a three-year extension of its local TV contract with Arizona’s Family Sports.

 Before 2019, games were broadcast on YouTube.